 - An FBI study of the pre-attack behaviors of active shooters found that the average shooter displayed four to five observable and concerning behaviors over time, often related to the shooter’s mental health, problematic interpersonal interactions, or other signs of violent intentions.2

-Properly implemented and utilized extreme risk laws may also help to prevent mass shootings and gun homicides.
-To date, states are already using these laws to temporarily disarm individuals that have made significant and credible threats of violence.
+Properly implemented and utilized extreme risk laws may help to prevent mass shootings and gun homicides.
+To date, twenty-one states are already using these laws to temporarily disarm individuals that have made significant and credible threats of violence.

 Summary of Federal Law